 Less effort is, overall, physically required of the guitarist who chooses to use a scalloped fretboard, even though more effort and attention will need to be paid to the sensitivity of the fingers against the frets so as to stay in pitch etc.

 As a result of the reduction in the amount of effort required to sound out the notes of the guitar, a more relaxed posture can be adopted by the guitarist in question.
+Although we would like to share some tips and notes for those guitar players with small hands since we noticed that in this case playing certain notes can be a bit of a challenge.
 This can translate to a more relaxed fretting hand or even a more relaxed posture throughout the body, as all of these muscles and tendons are in some way connected to each other.

 Increased Vibrato and Bending Control